Wirecloud/wirecloud/docs/user_guide.md

 - **NGSI proxy URL**: `https://ngsiproxy.lab.fiware.org`
 - **Use the FIWARE credentials of the user**: Enabled
 - **Use the FIWARE credentials of the workspace owner**: Disabled
-- **NGSI tenant/service:** Emtpy
+- **NGSI tenant/service:** Empty
 - **NGSI scope:** `/`
 - **NGSI entity types**: `Node, AMMS, Regulator`
 - **Id pattern**: Empty
 - **Monitored NGSI attributes**: `Latitud, Longitud, presence, batteryCharge, illuminance, ActivePower, ReactivePower, electricPotential, electricalCurrent`

-Now, we have ready the source of information that is going to be presented in the *Map Viewer* widget.
+Now, the source of information that is going to be presented in the *Map Viewer* widget is ready.
 So, the next step is adding the *Map Viewer* widget to the wiring canvas, this way we will be able to connect them.
 This is accomplished in the same way we did with the *NGSI Source* operator, but using the *Widget* tab in the sidebar: